sagemath/sagewiki_to_gh-2022-10-10/days110.md

 = Global Virtual Sage Days 110 =

-An event for the SageMath user and developer community
+An event for the !SageMath user and developer community

-Talks will take place October 29-30 in various time zones.
+Talks will take place October 29-30, 2020, in various time zones.
 The schedule will be released soon.

-[[https://wiki.sagemath.org/Workshops|SageDays]] are gatherings of people interested in SageMath, from newcomers to contributors.
+[[https://wiki.sagemath.org/Workshops|SageDays]] are gatherings of people interested in !SageMath, from newcomers to contributors.
 Sage Days have been organized as local, regional, or international in-person meetings by a wide range of people around the globe.
-Because of the current global health crisis, Sage Days110 will be a fully virtual event following [[days109|SageDays 109]].
+Because of the current global health crisis, Sage Days 110 will be a fully virtual event following [[days109|Sage Days 109]].

 <<TableOfContents>>

 == About SageMath ==

-[[https://www.sagemath.org/|Sage]] is a mature, comprehensive, free (open-source) mathematics software system based on Python, licensed under the GNU General Public License, that integrates computer algebra facilities and general computational packages.
+[[https://www.sagemath.org/|SageMath]], or Sage for short, is a mature, comprehensive, free (open-source) mathematics software system based on Python, licensed under the GNU General Public License, that integrates computer algebra facilities and general computational packages.

 Sage, first released in 2005, in over a decade of incubation in the  [[https://github.com/sagemath/sage/tree/develop/build/pkgs|SageMath distribution, comprising 293 software packages]], has grown its own [[https://github.com/sagemath/sage/tree/develop/src/sage|library of 1000 Cython and over 4400 Python modules]], ranging from `sage.algebras.*` over `sage.geometry.*` to `sage.tensor.*`, with a total of over 2.2 million lines of code.

 == How to register and participate ==